mzdan/net.longing/README.md

 Net.longing explores how the internet and virtual relationships alter a memory over time.

-As a set of text, it explores the influence of social technologies on how we recall and tell our stories.
+As a set of multi-version texts, it explores the influence of social technologies on how we recall and tell our stories.
 How do digital mediums, versioning, and imagined networks play a role in remembering and creating narratives?

 The format mirrors the revision control technology that software developers use to track changes in code over the life of a project.